by Bruce Dunlavy (My blog home page and index of other posts may be found here.)

 This starts a chain of consequences that cannot be dismissed.
 First, if you have a guarantee that pre-existing conditions must be covered, you must also have a requirement that everyone purchase insurance – an individual mandate.
 Without it, people would not seek coverage until they got sick.
 If you require everyone to buy insurance, not everyone will be able to afford it.
 If people who cannot afford insurance must acquire it, you must supply government subsidies for them to do so.

 What can a new program offer that will be different?
 Obamacare is close to the bare minimum.
 It is essentially the Republican-created system: free-market exchanges, no public option, and no free-loaders.
 There is one notable part of ACA that is original to it.
 The Heritage Foundation plan would require that people buy only catastrophic coverage, to help them avoid financial collapse in case of a serious long-term illness or injury.
 But that does not address the problem of everyday, non-emergency situations being fobbed off on hospitals, where such unreimbursed services now account for over six percent of all costs.
 Nor does it make sure that insurance premiums are affordable.
-In that regard, having minimal coverage is scarcely better than having no insurance at all, and having everyone covered – with their premiums paid for – is one of the three necessary parts of a wrkable system (the other two are coverage for pre-existing conditions and an individual mandate).
+In that regard, having barebones, minimal coverage (sometimes called “junk insurance”) is scarcely better than having no insurance at all, and having everyone covered – with their premiums paid for – is one of the three necessary parts of a workable system (the other two are coverage for pre-existing conditions and an individual mandate).
 If any of the three is eliminated or gutted, the program falls apart.

 Is there a way to come up with something more conservative than Obamacare?
 Or will Congress and Trump create a more socialized system?
 My guess is that “repeal and replace Obamacare” will in the end amount to not much more than “rename Obamacare.”